 What is an ingrown toenail?

 An ingrown nail is a common condition affecting the toes, most often the big toes.
 It occurs when the side or corner of the nail digs into the skin alongside your nail and causes pain and irritation with the potential for the skin to become inflamed and infected.
+An involuted (excessively curved) nail can cause similar problems with pain, inflammation and infection.
+The curved nail presses on the tissues of the nail bed or the sulci (grooves) along the edges of the nail plate or both.

 What causes an ingrown nail?